nickschuch/vd8/README.md

 http://www.vagrantup.com/downloads.html

-This also required the autonetwork plugin which can be installed by:
+This also required the autonetwork and hostsupdater plugins which can be installed by:

 ```
+$ vagrant plugin install vagrant-hostsupdater
-vagrant plugin install vagrant-auto_network
+$ vagrant plugin install vagrant-auto_network
 ```

 #### Plugins

 These are software versions we know work:

+* Vagrant Hostupdater: 0.0.11
 * Vagrant Auto-network: 0.2.1

 #### Usage